aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-npoi/missing-features-in-npoi/insert-picture-in-document/_index.md

 title: Insert Picture into a Document – Aspose.Words for .NET
 articleTitle: Insert Picture into a Document
 linktitle: Insert Picture into a Document
-description: "Aspose.Words for .NET allows to insert picture into a document.
+description: "Insert picture into a document.
 NPOI does not provide an opportunity to insert picture into a document."
 type: docs
 weight: 30
 url: /net/insert-picture-in-document/